Road train: Interstate road transport registration in Australia

 The second digit of the registration being a T designates a trailer.

-One of the main criteria of the registration was that intrastate operation was not permitted.
-The load had to come from one state and be delivered to another state or territory.
+One of the main criteria of the registration is that intrastate operation is not permitted.
+The load has to come from one state or territory and be delivered to another.
 Many grain carriers were reported and prosecuted for cartage from the paddock to the silos.
-If, though, they went to a port silo, they were given the benefit of the doubt, as that grain was more than likely going overseas.
+However, if the load went to a port silo, they were given the benefit of the doubt, as that grain was more than likely to be going overseas.

 Signage

 Australian road trains have horizontal signs front and back with 180 mm high black uppercase letters on a reflective yellow background reading "ROAD TRAIN".
 The sign(s) must have a black border and be at least 1.02 m long and 220 mm high and be placed between 500 mm and 1.8 m above the ground on the fore or rearmost surface of the unit.

 In the case of B-triples in Western Australia, they are signed front and rear with "ROAD TRAIN" until they cross the WA/SA border where they are then signed with "LONG VEHICLE" in the front and rear.

 Converter dollies must have a sign affixed horizontally to the rearmost point, complying to the same conditions, reading "LONG VEHICLE".
 This is required for when a dolly is towed behind a trailer.